MUDAL/Altera_FPGA_Projects/EP4CE6_Projects/P13_SDRAM/README.md

 - The top-level design is the ``sdram_uart_main.vhd``
 - The other modules or design files are located in the ``lib`` directory
 - Testbenches are located in the ``simulation/testbench`` directory
 - The ``simulation/testbench/sdram_behavioural_model/sdram_model.vhd`` is a non-synthesizable HDL code that mimics the behaviour of an actual SDRAM using the working principle of a block RAM.
-Since the SDRAM is external to the FPGA, there is no direct way of verifying the correctness of the SDRAM controller in simulation without creating a behavioural HDL model to emulate its modes operation.
+Since the SDRAM is external to the FPGA, there is no direct way of verifying the correctness of the SDRAM controller in simulation without creating a behavioural HDL model to emulate the SDRAM's operation.
 ```
 .
 ├── constraints